wellborn890/optimism-my/CONTRIBUTING.md

 **Bonus:** Add comments to the diff under the "Files Changed" tab on the PR page to clarify any sections where you think we might have questions about the approach taken.

-### Response time:
-We aim to provide a meaningful response to all PRs and issues from external contributors within 2 business days.

 ### Changesets